-- Remain calm! - To treat minor injuries, locate a first aid kit (see above) - Remember, even minor injuries require an Accident Report Form.
-These forms are very important and must be filled out in the event of any accident involving a guest or volunteer.
-Forms are located in the First Aid Kits and Gift Shop, and need to be completely filled out.
-Try to be as specific and thorough as possible with your answers, and give the completed form to a staff member. - ➤ In the event of a serious injury, call 911 (see above.)
-Safety directors at the base and top will communicate via radio, "Medical Emergency call 911... repeat ...
-Medical Emergency, call 911...repeat [and so on]" until confirmation is received. - > If the accident occurs in the Keeper's Quarters, notify the nearest staff member immediately. - ➤ Keep guest calm and still.
-Cover them if possible, and keep them lying down until emergency personnel arrive.
+- ➢ Remain calm! - > To treat minor injuries, locate a first aid kit (see above) - Remember, even minor injuries require an Accident Report Form.
+These forms are very important and must be filled out in the event of any accident involving a visitor or volunteer.
+Forms are located in the front of the Volunteer Log Book and in the first aid kits.
+A volunteer or staff member (not the victim or victim's family) must fill out the form.
+Be as specific and thorough as possible in your answers, and give the completed form to a staff member. - In the event of a serious injury, call 911 (see above.)
+Safety directors at the base and top will communicate via radio, "Medical emergency call 911... repeat ...
+Medical Emergency, call 911... repeat [and so on]" until confirmation is received.
+If you have a cell phone on your person, you are encouraged to place the call as soon as possible. - > If the accident occurs in the keeper's quarters, notify the nearest staff member immediately. - Keep victim calm and still.
+Cover them if possible, and keep them lying down until emergency personnel arrive. - > Evacuate all guests from the facility and stop admissions until the emergency is resolved.